Smoothed analysis on connected graphs: Edge expansion

-\begin{proof}[Proof of Proposition~\ref{prop:Cvab}] Assume that the vertices of $G$ are labeled with distinct integers.
+In this section, we prove Proposition~\ref{prop:Cvab} and derive from it Theorem~\ref{thm:expansion}. \begin{proof}[Proof of Proposition~\ref{prop:Cvab}] Assume that the vertices of $G$ are labeled with distinct integers.
 We will describe an algorithm that, given an $A \in \cC(v,a,b)$, outputs an encoding of $A$ using a sequence of $a-1$ ones and $b$ zeros in such a way that no two sets are encoded with the same sequence.
 This will clearly imply the statement of the proposition.

 Let $S = \{v\}$ and $B = \emptyset$.
 The algorithm will grow the sets $S$ and $B$, adding one vertex to one of the sets in each of its $a+b-1$ iterations, making sure that the invariants $S \subseteq A$ and $B \subseteq N(A)$ hold in every iteration.
 It will stop when $S = A$ and $B = N(A)$, after having moved $a-1$ vertices to $S$ and $b$ vertices to $B$.
 For the sake of brevity, we will denote by $T$ the set $N(S) \setminus B$, updated after each iteration.
-Intuitively, in every iteration, $S$ is the set of vertices that are known to belong to $A$, $B$ is the set of vertices that belong to $N(A)$, and $T$ is the remaining set of vertices for which we do not know yet whether they belong to $A$ or to $N(A)$.
+Intuitively, in every iteration, $S$ is the set of vertices that are known to belong to $A$, $B$ is the set of vertices that are known to belong to $N(A)$, and $T$ is the remaining set of vertices for which we do not yet know whether they belong to $A$ or to $N(A)$.